vdehaven/OctopusWebhooks/readme.md

 - `octopusRoot` is set to your Octopus server's URL
 - The from address in `msg` is set
 - The mail server in `client` is set

-This repository is made available with no warranties as to performance, applicability, or reliability.